Image: Daniel Moe, Tattooed Makau, Glass, Hawaiʻi Island

 We love challenges, but if your entry exceeds 6’ on any side, weighs more than 150 lbs. or requires more than 2 people to handle please check in with your exhibition chair before you register your work.

-Extreme care will be taken in handling all artwork; however, Hawai‘i Craftsmen and the Downtown Art Center assume no responsibility for loss or damage to artworks on display or in transit no matter how such damage may have been sustained.
-All accepted entries will be displayed at the owner’s risk.
+Extreme care will be taken in handling all artwork; however, Hawai‘i Craftsmen assumes no responsibility for loss or damage to artworks on display or in transit no matter how such damage may have been sustained.
+All entries will be juried and displayed at the owner’s risk.

 Accepted entries must remain in the exhibition for the show’s duration, and are subject to photographic reproduction for educational and publicity purposes.
-Artists are encouraged to offer their entries for sale.
+Artists are encouraged to offer their entries for sale, and each entry may only have a single price.
 Hawai‘i Craftsmen will retain a sales commission of 40%.

 Oʻahu artists are required to sit one shift per accepted piece during the show, find a substitute, or pay a $30/shift sitter’s fee.
 Artists failing to show up for their designated shift must pay a $50 no show fee.